Data-Chemist-Handbook/Data-Chemist-Handbook.github.io/_pages/Machine_learning.md

 **Step 6: Train the Random Forest Model**

 We’ll use the **RandomForestClassifier** from **scikit-learn** to build the model.
 A Random Forest is an ensemble method that uses multiple decision trees to make predictions.
-The more trees (`n_estimators`) we use, the more robust the model will be.
+The more trees (`n_estimators`) we use, the more robust the model will be, but the longer the model will take to run.
+For the most part, n_estimators is set to 100 in most versions of scikit-learn.
+However, for more complex datasets, higher values like 500 or 1000 may improve performance.

 <pre>
     <code class="python">